Physio Training for Neck Pain: What to Expect and How to Train Between Sessions

 - Restricted mobility: You can no longer fully turn or tilt your head

-- Headaches from the neck: Cervicogenic headaches that radiate from the neck
+- Headaches from the neck: Headaches related to neck tension that radiate from the neck

-Tip: In many countries you will need a referral from your doctor for physiotherapy.
-Your GP, orthopedist or neurologist can issue the prescription — typically for 6 sessions of exercise therapy or manual therapy.
+Tip: In many countries you will need a referral from your doctor for physio training.
+Your GP, orthopedist or neurologist can issue the prescription — typically for 6 sessions of exercise training or manual training.

 What Happens at the First Appointment?

-The first physiotherapy appointment for neck pain differs from follow-up sessions.
+The first physio training appointment for neck pain differs from follow-up sessions.
 It is dedicated to a thorough initial assessment.

 History (Interview)

-Your physiotherapist will ask about your medical history: How long have you had the symptoms?
+Your trainer will ask about your medical history: How long have you had the symptoms?
 Where exactly?
 When are they worse?
 What have you tried so far?
-What diagnosis did your doctor give?
-Be honest and detailed — the better your therapist understands your situation, the more targeted the treatment can be.
+What assessment did your doctor give?
+Be honest and detailed — the better your trainers understands your situation, the more targeted the routine can be.

 Physical Assessment